2 A.2 Decolonizing the Nonprofit Industrial Complex

 The philanthropic-nonprofit model is often an anathema for many well-intentioned leaders in their racial equity journey.
 Many nonprofits mimic the management and governance structure of the corporate sector, with a small group of “C-suite” leaders holding decision-making powers, which doesn’t promote equity and inclusion of everyone, including the communities that they serve.
 In this environment, courageous conversations about racism in the organizations are often suppressed due to fear of retaliation or “toxic politeness,” as described by Anouska Bhattacharyya at YWCA Boston.

 In public, many nonprofit leaders are wary about taking political stances that they might deem too partisan or controversial, lest they jeopardize the organization’s nonprofit status or alienate supporters.
-Referencing john a. powell’s targeted universalism, Cynthia Silva Parker at Interaction Institute for Social Change says, “If you can really target very specifically the needs of the folks furthest away from power and opportunity, the odds are you’re going to build a society that’s better for everyone.”
+Referencing noted law professor john a. powell's targeted universalism, Cynthia Silva Parker at Interaction Institute for Social Change says, “If you can really target very specifically the needs of the folks furthest away from power and opportunity, the odds are you’re going to build a society that’s better for everyone.”
 But too often, leaders do not want to take that “design for the margins” approach and risk being accused of advancing partisan ideas or “reverse racism.”
 “There’s no such thing as reverse racism,” she adds.
 “And leaders need to deprioritize their own comfort and be willing to speak and act publicly.
 We put too many limits on ourselves because we think the prohibition against lobbying and partisan work prohibits a lot more than it actually does.
 There’s a lot more we could do, even as [501](c)3s, if we clearly understood the rules.”

 Funding models for nonprofits—mostly through foundation grants or government contracts—make matters worse.
 These funding sources do not leave much room for organizations to do the inner work.
 The “compliance” focus on deliverables, or even outcomes, misses the boat on deep transformation.
 At best, funded activities are bandages to social ills without the possibility of eliminating the root causes.
 Heidi Lopez at LREP goes even further to suggest the nonprofit industrial complex was “created to disrupt the movement.”
 Funding processes do not encourage equity and collaboration, but silos and competition instead.